Yalitza Aparicio Rocks Latin GRAMMYs in Striking Fuschia Look

 Aparicio already went through one costume change before the show.
 She shared a pic of her pre-Latin GRAMMYs look by Johanna Ortiz on Instagram.

+Backstage she also shined in a stunning yellow Silvia Tcherassi gown that featured a double ruffled hemline.

+Her final look of the night was a bright blue mini dress designed by Jonathan Cohenthat completed her sensational night as co-host.
+She paired the look with silver Casadei heels and Pomellato jewelry.

-The 21st annual Latin GRAMMY Awards airs on Univision on Thursday at 8 p.m.
-ET -- and the awards are already being handed out.
+The 21st annual Latin GRAMMY Awards aired on Univision on Thursday.
 See more on the show in the video below.

 RELATED CONTENT: